-This solution enables the AF to retrieve data from the target AIoT devices via 5GC, using Topology 2.
+This solution enables the AF to communicate with the target AIoT devices for DO-DTT and DT traffic types via 5GC, dedicated for only Topology 2.

-Editor's note: It is FFS whether the proposed solution can be applied for Topology 1, and whether the same interface can be used between AIoT device and AIoTF for both Topology 1 and 2.

 This solution considers scenarios in which an application service provider has prior information about intermediate nodes (abbreviated as I-node) expected to be located in specific places (e.g. intermediate nodes being used only in particular warehouses).
 Additionally, scenarios where the provider knows candidate locations for the target AIoT devices (e.g. the AIoT devices attached to goods are expected to be in particular warehouses or retail markets) are also considered.

 The assumption and high-level procedures of this solution are as follows:

 - The AIoT device ID is defined by the external application and provided by the AF to the 5GC when requesting the AIoT-related services.
-The uniqueness of the AIoT device ID per application is assumed to be guaranteed by the application itself, while achieving the uniqueness of the AIoT device ID in the 5G domain could be accomplished, for example, by prefixing the unique owner ID (e.g. unique company prefixes assigned by EPCglobal).
+The uniqueness of the AIoT device ID per application is assumed to be guaranteed by the application itself, such as by adhering to standards like EPC (Electronic Product Code) and utilizing EPCglobal allocation, which manages a global registry for unique prefixes among different companies..

-Editor's note: How to ensure the uniqueness of the AIoT device ID is FFS.

 - AIoT devices are not registered with the 5GC.

+- AIoT Devices are provisioned with AIoT Device ID and associated security materials.

 - A UE, additionally capable of directly communicating with the AIoT devices, is acting as the intermediate node.

-- A UE acting as an intermediate node is registered with 5GC using the existing mechanism, with some enhancements to indicate its capability of acting as an intermediate node.
+- A UE acting as an intermediate node is registered with 5GC using the existing mechanism, with some enhancements to indicate its capability of acting as an intermediate node, and is authorized as an intermediate node (UE) during the registration procedure

 - The AF possesses information about the candidate location(s) of the target AIoT devices or about the preferred intermediate node (i.e. external UE ID) and provides them when requesting the AIoT related services to 5GC.

+- If the AF is in the 3rd party domain, the AF can communicate with the 5GC via NEF that can be combined with the AIoT NF.

 - When information about the preferred intermediate node is provided while it is not operational, or when the location(s) of the target AIoT devices are given, the 5GC selects the intermediate node based on the network information.
 The process of selecting such an intermediate node is not within the scope of this solution.
 This means that this solution supports both static and dynamic binding with the intermediate node.